by Shane Gannaway

 Nothing happened at first, but after no more than thirty seconds passed a hand exploded from the ground, dust flying high into the air and catching onto the wind making a small twister of sand and dirt.
 A white, clean-shaven man climbed out of the world.
 He wore a dark suit and a dark tie; he was predictably filthy.
 As the man stood there, triumphantly, the mist of debris cleared and I picked him out authoritatively sticking the still-blinking chip into his right ear.

-“Sam the Snake,” Barry was covering his bleeding neck with his scarf, “may I introduce D.B.
+“Sam the Snake,” Barry said, covering his bleeding neck with his scarf, “may I introduce D.B.
 Cooper.”

 Barry could tell by the look on my face I didn’t recognize the name.